It’s all about the kids (and adults) in the ‘Theme Park Capital of the World’, where 20 million visitors per year venture to the Magic Kingdom.

 Flights to Orlando with Qantas operate via Los Angeles or Dallas with onwards connections on our codeshare partner American Airlines.

 Before your arrival, check if your hotel offers a free shuttle before booking transport.
-Otherwise, you can jump on the Supershuttle or pre-book a convenient Orlando airport transferOpens external site.
+Otherwise, you can jump on the Supershuttle or pre-book a convenient Orlando airport transfer.

 In and around the city